The Heart on the Sleeve

 The Heart on the Sleeve (French: Le Coeur sur la main) is a 1948 French comedy film directed by André Berthomieu and starring Bourvil, Michèle Philippe and Jacques Louvigny.

-It had admissions in France of 3,657,951.

 It was shot at the Billancourt Studios in Paris and on location in the city.
 The film's sets were designed by the art director Raymond Nègre.
+It had admissions in France of 3,657,951.

 Plot

 Léo Ménard works as a sexton in a small parish.
 When the Parisian singer Mary Pinson performs in his village he's asked to accompany her on his accordion, because the pianist is unavailable.
 His nightly performance causes a scandal in the Catholic community and he loses his job.
 He leaves to Paris to look up the singer.